rlucente-se-jboss/luminoth-ubi/README.md

 laptop.
 Press the `Submit` button, and the Luminoth app will use trained models to identify objects within the image and draw bounding boxes around them.

+## Clean up
+To delete this project, use the commands:

+    oc delete all --all -n demo
+    oc delete project demo

+Make sure to use whatever your project name was if you didn't use `demo`.